axodotdev/cargo-dist/book/src/reference/config.md

 See "repository" for some discussion on the "Artifact Download URL".

-### install-cdylibs
+### install-libraries

 > since 0.19.0

-Example: `install-cdylibs = false`
+Example: `install-libraries = ["cdylib", "staticlib"]`

-Whether to install C dynamic libraries using the Homebrew/shell/PowerShell installers.
-This is disabled by default.
-When enabled, C dynamic libraries will be installed alongside a package's binaries.
-Packaging libraries must first be enabled using the [package-cdylibs](#package-cdylibs) option.
+Which kinds of libraries to install using the Homebrew/shell/PowerShell installers.
+By default, no kinds of libraries will be installed.
+When enabled, libraries will be installed alongside a package's binaries.
+Packaging libraries must first be enabled using the [package-libraries](#package-libraries) option.

 This feature is still experimental.
-The currently-supported install paths will place dynamic libraries alongside binaries.
+The currently-supported install paths will place libraries alongside binaries.
 This means they may appear in the user's `$PATH`, which you may find undesirable.

 ### install-path